neo-hack/neo-rfcs/rfcs/000-data-schema.md

 }
 ```

 - name - template display name, could be invalid-npm-package name like `npm#hash`.
-If package created from preset, **should same as defined in preset packages**
+If package created from preset, **should same as defined in preset packages**.
+If duplicated, formatted like `name (pref)`
 - version
 - pref - total different like `pnpm.pref`, mean `wanted`, could be `npm|npm@version|github-url`
 - version - optional, if perf is `github:xx`
 - id - from resolution

+## converted from commands

 `neo create <npm|npm@version|github:user/repo>`